 - residual errors in the flat field,

-- the effects of hot pixels or bad pixels
+- effects of hot pixels or bad pixels,

-- the effects of cosmic ray hits that are not identified in standard processing
+- effects of cosmic ray hits that are not identified in standard processing, and

 - inter-pixel capacitance variations.

 Since these effects occur on different spatial scales on the detector, dither patterns involving spatial offsets of many pixels as well as small fractions of a pixel may be required to treat them.

-The dither patterns for the AMI mode are implemented as "primary" dithers that perform ~30-pixel offsets (with up to 4 positions within the 80 × 80 pixels science subarray) in conjunction with "secondary" dithers that are sub-pixel offsets (0.20–0.33 pixels) designed to obtain adequate pixel phase coverage.
+The dither patterns for the AMI mode are implemented as "primary" dithers that perform ~30 pixel offsets (with up to four positions within the 80 × 80 pixels science subarray) in conjunction with "secondary" dithers that are subpixel offsets (0.20–0.33 pixels) designed to obtain adequate pixel phase coverage.
 More details on the available AMI dither patterns may be found on the NIRISS dithers page.